sergiocollado/potpourri/Notes_on_Linux/09_Notes_on_device_tree_usage.md

   - https://openest.io/non-classe-en/activate-raspberry-pi-4-i2c-bus/
   - https://openest.io/non-classe-en/mpu6050-accelerometer-on-raspberry-pi/

+Reference to read the i2c sensor from user-space in the documentation: https://www.kernel.org/doc/Documentation/i2c/dev-interface

  The example program (remember you will have to defiene the correct values in the configuration registries) :

 ```c
 /*